What are Artificial

 today and for the foreseeable future).

-of “Super Artificial Intelligence” is:
+“Super Artificial Intelligence” is

 Since we are